 1) Water capacity

 Different wet room floor drains can cope with different amounts of water, so it is important to check that potential wetroom drains are compatible with the shower itself.
-The various drains will be able to cope with a maximum number of litres every minute, so you will need a drain which supports a flow rate which is more than your showers output.
+The various drains will be able to cope with a maximum number of litres every minute, so you will need a drain that supports a flow rate which is more than your showers output.

-There are several designs available for wetroom drains, with wet room linear drains, and square gully’s the most popular options.
+There are several designs available for wetroom drains, with wet room linear drains and square gully’s the most popular options.
 The ideal drain shape will depend on the shape of your room, the floor covering and the floor design.
 A square gully tends to be used with smaller tiles, as they will need to converge around the drain with angular tile cuts required.
 In comparison, linear drains usually have slopes to the front and rear which are more suited to large format tiles.